 |

-USAF Museum http://www.wpafb.af.mil/museum/history/ww1/ea.htm The USAF Museum at Wright Patterson Air Force Base in Ohio contains an impressive collection of items from the Lafayette Escadrille.
+http://www.nationalmuseum.af.mil/Collections/Research/WW100.aspx The USAF Museum at Wright Patterson Air Force Base in Ohio contains an impressive collection of items from the Lafayette Escadrille.
 I visited and climbed on their Spad display until shooed off by an attendant.
 This is an authoritative site. |

 |

-Charles Nungesser http://www.spartacus.schoolnet.co.uk/FWWnungesser.htm Nungesser actually joined the Lafayette Escadrille for a short period during the war.
+http://usfighter.tripod.com/nungesser.htm Nungesser actually joined the Lafayette Escadrille for a short period during the war.
 He was supposed to be convalescing from wounds and injuries, but chose to fly with the Americans instead. |

 |